 The big engine added 150 pounds (68 kg) to the front end, which was not beneficial to handling, but it made for scorching straight-line performance.
 In March 1966, Motor Trend‘s Bob McVay reached 0-60 mph in 5.6 seconds with a 427 Corvette convertible, although he noted that it could be hairy, particularly in the rain; he concluded that most customers would be better off with one of the smaller engines.
 Even hotter big-blocks were available for 1967, but they were primarily intended for racetrack-bound customers, and sold in tiny numbers.

 Critics whose eyes were not clouded with red mist still preferred the milder engines.
 The heavy big block taxed the Corvette’s modest tires and pointed out the structural limitations of its fiberglass construction.
-Car Life‘s August 1966 review complained of a lack of structural integrity, resulting in squeaks, rattles, and disconcerting thumping motions, particularly with the convertible.
+Reviewers not wowed by the shape and copious horsepower complained of a lack of structural integrity that resulted in squeaks, rattles, and disconcerting thumping motions, particularly with the convertible.
 Nevertheless, big-engine Corvettes were among the very quickest cars in the world, which was enough for many buyers.

 The Corvette Sting Ray was originally slated for replacement in 1967, but delays with its successor earned it an unscheduled encore.
 The 1967 Corvette still sold well and many buyers found its styling — now free of some of the minor gimmicks that cluttered the early models — the most tasteful of the lot.